andreneto97/example-react-project/README.md

 s
 ## Available Scripts
 s
-In the project directory, youaaa can run:
+In the project directory, youassaa can run:

 ### `yarn start`a